Cray-HPE/docs-csm/operations/boot_orchestration/README.md

 * [Component](Components.md): A node (such as a [compute node](../../glossary.md#compute-node-cn) or [UAN](../../glossary.md#user-access-node-uan)).
     * Components are only used in BOS v2.
+    * Although [management nodes](../../glossary.md#management-nodes) have corresponding BOS components, BOS should not be used on them.
 * [Options](Options.md): Adjustable parameters to control how BOS operates.
     * These options were introduced in BOS v2.
     * The options can only be viewed or modified using BOS v2.